All You Need To Know About Cleaning With Castile Soap

 Liquid castile soap is very versatile and can be used in a huge variety of ways – from naturally cleaning your home to your body.
 You just need a small drop – the soap is only ever used highly diluted – so one bottle can go a long way.

-For example, a tiny drop – just two teaspoons – makes this all-purpose DIY cleaning spray.
+• A tiny drop – just two teaspoons – makes this all-purpose DIY cleaning spray.
 This spray is effective in cleaning every nook and cranny in your home.

-You can also make this stone-safe homemade cleaning wipes solution (pictured above).
+• You can also make this stone-safe homemade cleaning wipes solution (pictured above).
 Again, this recipe just requires two teaspoons of soap.

 I also use it to make liquid hand wash, floor cleaner, and laundry powder, among many other uses.
 For these recipes, and lots more uses for castile soap – try Fresh Clean Home – my book on how to make your own natural cleaning products.

 Not convinced?
-Dr Bronner’s – the main brand when it comes to castile soap – claims their soap is an 18-in-1 product.
+Dr. Bronner’s – the main brand when it comes to castile soap – claims their soap is an 18-in-1 product.
 They say you can use their soaps for washing your face, body, hands, and hair.
-You can also use their soap for brushing your teeth, shaving or for bathing, and for aromatherapy.
+You can also use their soap for brushing your teeth, shaving or bathing, and for aromatherapy.

 But it doesn’t stop there.
-You can also use their soap for rinsing fruit, washing dishes by hand, doing laundry, mopping floors, for all-purpose cleaning, washing windows, and scrubbing toilets.
-They even say you can use their soap for washing dogs, and controlling dust mites, ants, and aphids.
+You can also use their soap for rinsing fruit, washing dishes by hand, doing laundry, mopping floors, all-purpose cleaning, washing windows, and scrubbing toilets.
+They even say you can use their soap for washing dogs and controlling dust mites, ants, and aphids.
 Phew.
-It’s a lot of uses.
-Check out all 18 uses for castile soap if you remain unconvinced!
+It has A LOT of uses!

 bar of soap beside sink